-The COVID-19 emergency will have underscored how fragile rural EMS resources are and how little the public is aware of what they are and are not capable.
+The COVID-19 emergency will have underscored how fragile rural EMS resources are and how little the public knows of what they are and are not capable.
 COVID-19 is a particular threat to older individuals.
 The National EMS Assessment 20201 shows that the average age of EMS licensees is 60 years or older in 9% of the states reporting.
 EMS responders from 70 to over 89 years of age are still working, and experts believe that most of these older clinicians are part of rural volunteer systems.
-The Town of Houlton, Maine experienced a threat to their EMS response when core crew members were diagnosed with COVID-19.
-Rural hospitals have experienced acute difficulty in arranging interfacility transfers when local ambulance service refused to take COVID-positive patients.
+Maine is similar with almost 1 in 10 EM licensees over 60 years of age and 1 in 4 EMS responders over 50 years of age.
+The Town of Houlton experienced a threat to their EMS response when core crew members were diagnosed with COVID-19.
+Rural hospitals have experienced acute difficulty in arranging interfacility transfers when the local ambulance service refused to take COVID-positive patients.